itzzhashtag/AuraSense-IOT-ESP/README.md

 ---

 <div align="center">
-AuraSense IOT (ESP-1) is a dual-ESP32 based real-time room environment monitoring and weather display system.
-It demonstrates wireless TCP/IP communication between two ESP32 devices, sensor data collection, API integration, and visual output on an LED matrix display.
+AuraSense IOT (ESP) is a triple-ESP32 based real-time room environment, harmful gases and air quality monitoring system with advanced wireless TCP/IP communication between ESP32 devices, multi-sensor data collection, and dynamic visual outputs on both LED matrix and LCD displays.
 </div>

 ---

 ## 📡 Project Overview

-This project creates a smart room dashboard using two ESP32 microcontrollers:
+This project builds an intelligent room air-quality dashboard using two ESP32 microcontrollers:

-- **Server ESP32:** Collects real-time sensor data (Temperature, Humidity, Air Quality) and transmits it via TCP over Wi-Fi.
+- **Client ESP3:** Collects Lpg Gas value from MQ5 Sensor Locally and displays it locally on an LCD display with led indicators and sends the data to Client ESP2 over Wi-Fi.
+- **Server ESP2:** Collects air quality, temperature, and humidity data, displays it locally on an LCD display with RGB indicators and sends the data to Client ESP1 over Wi-Fi.
-- **Client ESP32:** Receives sensor data, displays it on a dual 8x32 LED matrix, fetches weather updates from Weather API, and hosts a local web interface for real-time monitoring.
+- **Client ESP3:** Receives room environment data and external MQ5 sensor data Network connected ESP1, displays information on a dual 8x32 LED matrix, fetches weather data from Weather API, and hosts a real-time web interface.
 ---

 ⚠️ **Important Notice Before Using the Code**